aharonh/ak-tool/docs/api.rst

 API Reference
 =============

-The following is the API reference for the ``ak`` package.
+Below is the API reference for the ak Python modules.
+This includes classes and functions that power the CLI.

 .. automodule:: ak_tool.config
-   :members:
-   :undoc-members:
-   :show-inheritance:

-.. automodule:: ak_tool.cli
    :members:
    :undoc-members:
    :show-inheritance: